 935 9000 Email: firstname.lastname@example.org Website: www.quoteme.ie, www.oci.ie, www.quoteline.ie (“our Websites”) is an insurance intermediary and provides the following services: Advising on the selection of Non-Life insurance products best suited to its clients’ needs.
 Receiving and transmitting orders to insurance companies.

 Authorisation with the Central Bank of Ireland

-Our firm is also registered as an insurance/reinsurance intermediary under the European Communities (Insurance Distribution) Regulations, 2018 Copies of our Authorisations are available on request; alternatively the Central Bank of Ireland holds registers of regulated firms which can be viewed on their website www.centralbank.ie or call 1890 777 777.
+Our firm is registered as an insurance/reinsurance intermediary under the European Communities (Insurance Distribution) Regulations, 2018 Copies of our Registration is available on request; alternatively the Central Bank of Ireland holds registers of regulated firms which can be viewed on their website www.centralbank.ie or call 1890 777 777.

 OCI is registered with the Competition & Consumer Protection Commission as a credit intermediary for Premium Credit Limited & Close Brothers Premium Finance Ireland ltd and XS Direct Insurance Brokers ltd. to arrange the provision of credit.